anynines/a9s-cli-v2/Readme.md

     a9s pg apply --file /path/to/sql/file --instance-name sample-pg-cluster

+The file is uploaded to the current primary pod of the service instance.

+**Note**: Ensure that, during the execution of the command, there is no change of the primary node for a given clustered service intance as otherwise the file upload may fail or target the wrong pod.

 Use `--yes` to skip the confirmation prompt.

     a9s pg apply --file /path/to/sql/file --instance-name sample-pg-cluster --yes